Valatulkas/Valatulkas/README.md

      💞️   I’m looking to collaborate on progressing large and small scale environmental projects

-     🌊   Surfing in the NorthEast in the meantime
+     🌊   Surfing in the NorthEast USA in the meantime

      📫   Electronic mail - jfergie93@gmail.com